 - When life calls, don’t put that call on hold – answer it!
 It takes a leap of faith to get from “ho-hum” to “wow!”

 - A really good business coach can often point out valuable talents and gifts that you don’t recognize in yourself.
 It’s worth the investment!

 - Do not try to flirt wearing a Freddie Krueger mask.
 Anyone interested in you in that look probably has a different kind of date in mind…

-Next time I’ll explain how a few scribbles on a scrap of paper launched my career and landed me the love of my life!
+Read on to find out how a few scribbles on a scrap of paper launched my career and landed me the love of my life!